chaudharyviv/clouds-tug-of-war/README.md

 The Myth Weaver may be extreme.
 The Blood Chronicler may be unhinged.
 Neither may invent capabilities that do not exist or erase well-known limitations.
 The War Scout's research notes remain the source of truth.
-The underlying technical logic (Dimension Scorecard) is always inspectable.
+The underlying technical logic (Dimension Scorecard) is always inspectable via the "Peer behind the myth" expander.

 ---